osu-uwrt/btstudio/README.md

 ### Work with subtrees
 - Switch to the Subtree Library tab in the palette to view and create subtrees.
-- When creating a subtree, optionally pick a custom color.
-The color is stored as an XML comment (`<!-- BTstudio:color=#HEXCODE -->`) so it does not interfere with BehaviorTree.cpp.
+- When creating a subtree, optionally pick a custom color and description.
+The color and description are stored in an XML comment so it does not interfere with BehaviorTree.CPP.
 - Drag a subtree onto the canvas to insert it into the active tree.
 Subtrees with a custom color display that color in both the palette and the canvas.
-- Click a subtree in the library to edit it.
+- Click a subtree in the top navigation bar to edit it.
+- Existing trees can be imported as subtrees.

 ### Save
 - Use File → Save or the standard shortcut (Cmd+S / Ctrl+S).